Vad1mIL/LWID2/README.md

 Persistence: diskcache for LLM caching, JSON for session state.

-🤝 Contributing
-Contributions are welcome!
-Please open an issue or pull request for any improvements, bug fixes, or new features.

-Fork the repository.

-Create your feature branch (git checkout -b feature/amazing-feature).

-Commit your changes (git commit -m 'Add some amazing feature').

-Push to the branch (git push origin feature/amazing-feature).

-Open a Pull Request.

 📄 License
 Distributed under the MIT License.
 See LICENSE for more information.